mjwhitta/zoom/README.md

 Execute the current profile:
     $ z PATTERN

-Repeat the previous zoom command:
+Repeat the previous Zoom command:
     $ z --repeat

 Pass additional flags to the choosen operator: